-Verizon: 4G network now in 473 markets, nearly 50 percent of data traffic uses LTEAlex Wagner - Senior News Editor
+Verizon: 4G network now in 473 markets, nearly 50 percent of data traffic uses LTEAlex Wagner - Deputy Managing Editor, News Desk

 Verizon announced early on in 2012 that it planned to expand its 4G LTE network to 400 markets across the U.S. by the end of 2012.
 It achieved that goal with time to spare, and it finished out 2012 with a couple more LTE expansions.
 Now that 2013 is underway, Verizon has provided us with an update on its LTE network and just how much it's being used.
 Verizon recently announced that its 4G LTE service is now present in a total of 473 markets and covers 273.5 million people.
 That's nearly 89 percent of Verizon's 3G footprint, and by the middle of 2013, it's expected that the LTE network will be available in almost every area that the 3G network is.
 Verizon says that its LTE service will completely cover its 3G network by the end of 2013.